luqmanbuang/Aircraft-Engine-Lifetime-Prediction-with-Machine-Learning/README.md

-*Note: To access the codes, open the Main.py file and also see the instructions in the Datasets folder as well.*
+*Note: To access the codes, open the Main.ipynb file and also see the instructions in the Datasets folder as well.*

 # Capstone
 Final year capstone project - Aircraft Engine Lifetime Prediction with Machine Learning